 You: “Phone off.
 Two minutes of breathing.”

 You don’t need to tick every box.
-One or two already change the tone of your day.
+One or two already changes your nervous system’s direction.

 Deep Practice: From Bully to Coach in 7 Moves